 I wasn’t going to even try this one as it is considered a ‘hot’ oil, but after it worked so well with the Vetiver that I thought I would try it on its own.
 It is really not too bad.
 I only used 10 drops but I really like the aroma and it did fell like it was getting ‘into’ the skin.
 Really not bad… Try it with Rosemary as well.

-The oils listed above were my favourites, but I have tried some others that were good, but just not quite there for me:
+The oils listed above were my favorites, but I have tried some others that were good, but just not quite there for me:

-- Frankincense – See above re Cedarwood.
-Not horrible with Blue Cypress but not a favourite
+- Frankincense.
+See above re Cedarwood.
+Not horrible with Blue Cypress but not a favorite

-- Northern Light Black Spruce – This one hurt as it is my absolute favourite oil.
+- Northern Light Black Spruce.
+This one hurt as it is my absolute favorite oil.
 But just a bit overpowering to the eyes.
 Maybe try with a few less drops.

 So whilst I was in the bath mood, I thought I would also try a bath bomb.
 My daughters used to use these all the time and all I remember is having to yell at them to come and clean all of the residue up when they were finished.
 I mean there was glitter, salt and some sort of filmy substance everywhere.
 I used to ask them what the attraction was… “They feel sooooo goood” was always the response.

 So, in the interests of providing a well-rounded mansperiment, I tried one.
 Hmmm… there are ‘bits’ everywhere and that ‘film’ has started forming on top of the water, even though the one I tried was made from ‘all natural ingredients’.
 The effervescence that I love so much about bath salts (see next section) just wasn’t there either.
 I know they are popular and there are shops out there that sell them by the truckload, but I just can’t see the attraction here – especially when it was me who was being yelled at to come back and clean up the bath.